 Needs help with extracts

 The Tera shows up ready to vaporize anything, but needs a little help with extracts.
-Stainless steel mesh pads have become standard with portable dry herb vaporizers that want to crossover into concentrates, but the one included with the Tera is too compact and doesn’t absorb the oils well enough.
-We had better luck using a Storz & Bickel Mighty liquid pad, which happens to fit snugly in the Tera’s bowl.
+Stainless steel mesh pads have become standard with portable dry herb vaporizers that want to crossover into concentrates, but the one included with the Tera is too compact and doesn’t absorb the extracts well enough.
+We had better luck using a Storz & Bickel Mighty concentrate pad, which happens to fit snugly in the Tera’s bowl.
 The concentrate mode is set for 500F, but it felt a little cooler than that and savvy users might find hidden clouds vaping extracts on the highest dry herb setting instead.

 Comfortable but barely pocketable size